 Be nice.
 Or else.

-London, United Kingdom UI Designer @ Splash Damage Joined about 4 years ago
+London, United Kingdom UX Designer @ Splash Damage Joined over 4 years ago

 Thanks for the update.
 Fingers crossed it's soon!
 Got some serious prototyping coming up on my project in the next few weeks and excited to test it in my workflow!